greenLeopard/ruth-pages/index.md

----
-title: Ask the universe about Operations Research
+# Ask the universe about Operations Research
----

 I'm working on an operations research model and sometimes I just need a place to record my ideas.